Shopping for a Healthy Mattress?

 Go Organic!
 Look for unbleached organic cotton with organic fill and organic dyes to avoid harsh chemically treated fabrics.

 25% of the world’s pesticides are used for cotton crops. ¼ pound of pesticides are used to make 1 t-shirt.
-Choosing organic materials makes a huge difference to our health and the environment.
+Choosing organic materials makes a huge difference to the environment and keep you healthier.

 Warning, industry standard Certified Organic Cotton Cover is: